kapella-hub/monitor_report_agent/README.md

 - Execute explicit shell commands per monitor input to gather labeled log text.
 - Pluggable LLM analysis with OpenAI default and optional Amazon Q Business support.
 - Simple scheduler that runs monitors based on `interval_seconds`.
-- Email notifications via SMTP and stubbed SMS notifications (skipped when no recipients are configured).
+- Email notifications via SMTP and SMS via Twilio when configured (falls back to stub logging when no SMS provider is set or recipients are missing).

 ## Running locally